 Study at least 3 hours every day at a specific time and stick to it.
 Getting behind in a class in nursing school can be a disaster.

-Know your most Productive time of the day
+Know your Best Study Time of the Day

-In some cases, it may take a few trials and error period to figure this out.
-So if you are unsure about when you most productive time of the day is, just give it a bit more time and you will figure it out soon.
+In some cases, it may take a few trial and error periods to figure out your best study time.
+So if you are unsure about when you most productive time of the day is, just give it a bit more time and you will figure it out soon enough.

 Know Your Learning style